Mathématique: Chapter 80

 The intern scowled.
 “Hey!”

 Eli scurried after him.
-“Authority figures are all The Man until proven otherwise.”
+“Every authority figure is The Man until proven otherwise.”

 “Good luck with that.”
-Young picked a direction and started walking.
-He leaned heavily into his cane.
-His back ached.
+Young picked a direction and walked, leaning heavily into his cane.
+Not even an hour into his new post and already his back ached.

-If Nick Rush planned to turn passing out into a personal hobby, and it sure seemed like he did, Young was gonna have to double down on his physical therapy.
+If Nick Rush planned to turn passing out into a personal hobby, and it sure seemed like he did, Young would need to double down on his physical therapy.

 “Do you have any idea where we’re going?”
 Eli asked.